sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ##### 5.6.2.1.
 Tunnel learning

 You might already notice that, although we uses the outer encap from the original packet to create the reverse flow, but the outer encaps are decap'ed and not used in flow matching.
 This creates a problem when source side fails over.
 Like the graph shows below, the traffic shifted from VTEP 1 (Green side) to VTEP 2 (Blue side), which changes the source IP in the encap.
-If we don't do anything, the existing reverse flow will continue to send the packet back to green side and causing the traffic being dropped.
+If we don't do anything (such as save the information), the existing reverse flow will continue to send the packet back to green side and cause the traffic to be dropped.

 ![Tunnel learning](./images/dash-tunnel-learning.svg)